Chan Sui Ki (La Salle) College: Campus

-Chan Sui Ki (La Salle) College is located at 4 Sheung Wo Street, Ho Man Tin, Kowloon, Hong Kong, with a campus spanning approximately 5,000 square metres.
+The campus is located at 4 Sheung Wo Street, Ho Man Tin, Kowloon, Hong Kong, spanning approximately 5,000 square metres.
 The campus includes 30 air-conditioned classrooms, a library, laboratories for physics, chemistry, biology, and integrated science, and specialized rooms for music, visual arts, computer studies, and religious studies.
 Outdoor facilities comprise an open playground, a covered playground, and a school hall, while a canteen provides hot meals.

+Facade signage of the school on a brick wall.